Tomato-dayZ/DayZ-SA-Tomato/README.md

 ### Next up
 - Detailed Installation Guide since getting to often the same questions
 - Custom Log for better analysis of bugs
+- Player List Only shows one Player
+- Map Always shows player1 name for all Players

 #### If Someone got the mod to work on a 3rd Party hoster Cantact me or join https://discord.gg/Svgz48m